 Duffy’s Tavern, Pars Cove and Miss Asia are just a few of the venues you’ll find clustered along Diversey, a block north of 443 Wrightwood.
-The popular Yolk is opening shortly.
+The popular Yolk has opened in the neighborhood.
 Expect a wait for breakfast on weekends.

 Chipotle, Starbucks, Potbelly and Panera are also on Diversey, just north of 443 Wrightwood.